Timmy-Ezekiel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * ./12-directory_permissions: This script creates a directory called my_dir with the permission 751

 * ./13-change_group: This script change the group owner to school for the file hello

+* ./100-change_owner_and_group: This script change the owner to vincent and group to staff for all files and directories

+* ./101-symbolic_link_permissions: This script that change the owner and group owner of _hello to vincent and staff._

+* ./102-if_only: This sciprt that change the owner of the file hello to betty only if it is owned by the user guillaume.

+* ./103-Star_Wars: This script write that will play the StarWars IV episode in the terminal.